javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 The first call is special.
 It is made using a special "wrapper object": `{"": meetup}`.
 In other words, the first `(key, value)` pair has an empty key, and the value is the target object as a whole.
 That's why the first line is `":[object Object]"` in the example above.

-The idea is to provide as much power for `replacer` as possible: it has a chance to analyze and replace/skip the whole object if necessary.
+The idea is to provide as much power for `replacer` as possible: it has a chance to analyze and replace/skip even the whole object if necessary.

 ## Formatting: spacer